 Rotating the device

 We’re recording portrait video when the user holds the phone in portrait mode and we’re switching to landscape video if the user rotates the device while the recorder is in idle mode (not recording).
-If you rotate the device while recording results might vary.
+If you rotate the device while recording, results might vary.

 A phone call during recording

-If while recording you receive a phone call, the recorder will continue to record just the audio during the phone call and the video will be a black screen or the image will remain still.
+If while recording you receive a phone call, the recorder will continue to record just the audio during the phone call while the video will be a black screen or the image will remain still.
 After the phone call, the recording resumes as normal.
 The same thing happens if you don’t take the phone call while the phone UI for accepting/rejecting the call is shown.